Fundamental Approach / Environmental Management Structure / Daihatsu Group Initiatives

 The Air Pollution Control Act sets out regulatory exhaust gas values for every type of facility.
 In order to prevent exhaust gases from our plants from causing air pollution, Daihatsu regularly measures and monitors exhaust gases generated by boilers and heaters, and ensures that both SOx and NOx concentrations remain significantly below regulatory values.

-With regard to atmospheric emissions of volatile organic compounds (VOCs*), which are a cause of air pollution, we have carried out a variety of activities in accordance with the Environmental Action Plan aimed at reducing emissions volumes in the painting process, which accounts for the majority of VOC emissions.
+With regard to atmospheric emissions of VOCs*, which are a cause of air pollution, we have carried out a variety of activities in accordance with the Environmental Action Plan aimed at reducing emissions volumes in the painting process, which accounts for the majority of VOC emissions.
 These include automating painting processes to improve coating efficiency, robotization, the use of electrostatic processes, and the recovery of thinners used to clean equipment.
-To drastically reduce VOC emissions, we are switching middle and top paint coats to water soluble paint at the Kyoto (Oyamazaki) Plant and Daihatsu Motor Kyushu Co., Ltd. We are also addressing chemical substances in production activities by complying with all relevant laws and regulations to ensure that we do not use banned substances.
+To drastically reduce VOC emissions, we are switching middle and top paint coats to water soluble paint at the Kyoto (Oyamazaki) Plant and the Daihatsu Motor Kyushu Co., Ltd. Oita (Nakatsu) Plant.
+We are also addressing chemical substances in production activities by complying with all relevant laws and regulations to ensure that we do not use banned substances.

-* Common VOCs include toluene, xylene, and other substances found in paints
+* VOC: Volatile Organic Compounds.
+Common VOCs include toluene, xylene, and other substances found in paints.

 Head (Ikeda) Plant |